-With the 2002 gypsy moth outbreak near Lake Harriet in Minneapolis, it was found there was no effective way to contact tree care providers about the outbreak with info such as where gypsy moths were being found, what tree care providers should look for, how to report a possible gypsy moth find, or communicating regulations governing the movement of tree trimmings.
+With the 2002 gypsy moth outbreak near Lake Harriet in Minneapolis, it was found there was no effective way to contact tree care providers about the outbreak with information such as where gypsy moths were being found, what tree care providers should look for, how to report a possible gypsy moth find, or communicating regulations governing the movement of tree trimmings.

 Therefore, the Minnesota legislature created this registry as part of the Plant Protection and Export Certification Law, Minnesota Statutes Chapter 18G.07, and directed the Minnesota Department of Agriculture (MDA) to maintain it.

-Since then the registry has been used to alert registry members of other invasive species like emerald ash borer and Asian longhorned beetle.
+Since then, the registry has been used to alert registry members of other invasive species like emerald ash borer and Asian longhorned beetle.